sameer-mitra/webnd_travel_app/README.md

 ```
 npm run build-dev (This builds the application for development purposes)
 npm run build-prod (This builds the application for production.
 The end users will use this)
-npm start (This starts the node server AFTER the production application is built)
+npm start (This starts the node server)
 npm test (This runs tests associated with the project)
 ```